 Can you see that some pieces are bigger than others?

 This is because your bodies need lots of these foods to be able to do their work.

 Let's have a look at them.

 cereal, rice, pasta and noodles group

-This is the biggest group because you need to choose most of your daily food from here.
+This is one of the two biggest parts of the pie chart because you need to choose a lot of your daily food from here.

 - carbohydrates (car-bow-hide-rayts), the food your body uses for energy.